Have you ever heard of a chicken that lays green eggs? It’s quite fascinating! The view of a green egg can be rather strange and intriguing.

 This hybrid was created to offer customers larger green eggs than the traditional Ameraucana.
 This breed is sort after by many people because of its excellent egg-laying abilities.

-The green eggs are larger and more consistent in size than other green egg layers.
-The Steele Egger is friendly and adaptable to their environment as well, and that’s why there is an increase in popularity for this breed.
+The green eggs are larger and more consistent than other green egg layers.
+The Steele Egger is also friendly and adaptable to their environment, which is why this breed is increasing in popularity.

 Steele Egger can weigh between 4 and 5 pounds.
 They begin laying at about eighteen weeks.
 They can lay up to 150 eggs in a year.